liweinan/liweinan.github.io/_posts/2017-05-03-corba-iiop.md

 NamingContextExt ncRef = NamingContextExtHelper.narrow(objRef);
 ```

-The corresponding data of above request from `HelloServer` on machine B is like this on naming service machine A:
+The corresponding data of above request from `HelloServer` on machine B captured in machine A, and here is the screenshot of the captured data:

 ![](/assets/2017-05-03/op.png)

-We can see the ` NamingContextExtHelper.narrow(...)` will issue a `_is_a` operation on naming service side.
-The thing we need to note is that this time the `_is_a` operation uses TCP port `1049` for communication:
+We can see the `NamingContextExtHelper.narrow(...)` will issue an `_is_a` operation on naming service side.
+This time the `_is_a` operation uses TCP port `1049` for communication:

 ![](/assets/2017-05-03/1049.png)

 As the screenshot shown above, we can see the naming service uses two different ports for different purposes.
-The port `1050` is used for intially fetch the `NameService`, and all the following actions will use port `1049`.
-Next we should run to this line on in `HelloServer`:
+The port `1050` is used for intially fetching the `NameService`, and all the following actions will use port `1049`.
+The code will then run to this line on in `HelloServer`:

 ```
 NameComponent path[] = ncRef.to_name(name);
 ```

-For the above `ncRef.to_name(...)` call, the relative GIOP message received at machine A is like this:
+From the above `ncRef.to_name(...)` call, the relative GIOP message received at machine A is like this:

 ![](/assets/2017-05-03/to_name.png)